 Dimitri is one of my absolute top five favorite artists so I generally watch his inventory like a hawk!
-If you’d like to buy some of his works, you can email him at email@example.com for details, or visit his website that will be live soon (under construction right now) at www.reclusegallery.com.
+If you’d like to buy some of his works, you can email him at [email protected] for details, or visit his website that at www.alwaysdimitri.com.

 These works are also Moosh Approved!
 If you’ve read my blog long enough you know how my little Pekingese and muse, Mooshie Moonpie, covets and defends any monkey she can get her paws on!
 The first night she slept in our bed after the paintings were hung, she turned around and faced the wall instead of the television.

 Update: December 16, 2020

 I put a new duvet cover and shams on our bed and everything goes so well with Dimitri’s paintings!
 Although I think his paintings would upgrade any bedding I tried.

 Above, the grey duvet is Anthropologie’s Nimbus (light heather grey), with euro shams from Pottery Barn’s Jordana Paisley Percale collection in blue.

 Below, the colorful duvet and two of the euro shams is from Anthropologie’s Florence collection, with the middle euro sham, quilted in cotton, linen and silk from an unknown collection of Anthropologie.